testfairy/docs/docs/052_Integrations/700_Coralogix.md

 * Optional: replace **../my_private_keys/private.pem** with the path to your private key if you have one.

+* Optional: add **--json** to have log line as a json with all session attributes.

 * Optional: add **--all-time** flag to get logs from all time.
-If not used, tool will fetch logs from the last 24 hours.
+If not used, tool will fetch logs from the last 24 hours only.
+Do not use this option unless this is the first time you are debugging the service.
+Logs older than 24 hours are usually pure waste of disk space.

-* Optional: add **--json** to have log line as a json with all session attributes.

 ## 3. Install FluentD